betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 ### What is the long-term vision for the BSSw Organization and BSSw Fellowship Program?

-The long-term vision for the BSSw Organization is to serve as an international community-driven and -managed resource for scientific software improvement, with content and processes provided by volunteers.
+The long-term vision for the BSSw Organization is to serve as an international community-driven and community-managed resource for scientific software improvement, with content and processes provided by volunteers.
 Future plans center on working toward broad community leadership, growth, and diversification of the BSSw Organization and BSSw Fellowship Program---that is, expanding collaboration with complementary groups, stakeholders, sponsors, and individual contributors.

 ## Other questions?
 If you have additional questions, please contact us via email to [info@bssw.io](mailto:info@bssw.io).